Edmund Morison Wimperis: Life

 He was the eldest son of Mary and Edmund Richard Wimperis.
 Edmund was a cashier of Messrs.
 Walker, Parker, & Co.'s lead works at Chester.

-Artistically, the members of this family were unusually talented and were all raised in Chester.
+The members of the family were all artistically talented.
 They were close friends of Charles Kingsley, the author of Water Babies, who at that time was a canon of Chester Cathedral.
 Edmund's children were members of the Naturalists Field Club, with Kingsley as the leader.
-They were also connected by marriage to the Brontës through a Maria Branwell, the mother of the famous sisters.
+They were also connected by marriage to the Brontës through Maria Branwell, the mother of the famous sisters.

-About 1851, Edmund was apprenticed to the wood-engraver Mason Jackson, for seven years, and also trained under the watercolourist Myles Birket Foster.
+About 1851, Edmund was apprenticed to the wood-engraver Mason Jackson in London for seven years, and also trained under the watercolourist and illustrator Myles Birket Foster.
 From about 1863, he worked for the publisher Joseph Cundall and for the Illustrated London News.
 Later in his life, he started to paint and sketch with Thomas Collier.

-When aged about 38 he became a professional landscape watercolourist and member of the Society of British Artists.

-In 1874, he joined the Royal Institute of Painters in Water Colours, and went on to become one of its foremost members, being elected vice-president in 1895.

-In 1879–80, he accompanied his two sisters Fanny and Jenny on a visit to their sister, Susanna, married and living in Dunedin in New Zealand.

-He stayed for some months, exhibiting at the Otago Art Society in 1880.
+Hardie distinguishes two periods in his watercolours; in the first "up to about 1870, Wimperis was working in the painstaking way of a man used to stippling, under a magnifying glass, on a boxwood block", that is, as a wood engraver.
+But "after he came in touch with Collier, his work began to show greater breadth and atmospheric quality".
+Hardie claims that "he did better work out-of-doors, when treating his subject with directness and sturdy significance of touch, than when he carried drawings to a high degree of finish in his studio."

+Like many watercolourists, he was somewhat obsessive about the paper he used, and believed that it matured in storage, so that "he laid down paper, as another man might lay down port, with the feeling that it mellows and matures; as indeed it does."
+He did not wet and stretch the paper before painting, as some did.
+In this he followed the practice of Collier.
+The paper was painted loose, "in a folio with a metal-hinged frame to hold down the paper".